 If you want to experience a week of climbing in one of the most famous cycling locations in the world, with the opportunity to ride 3 sportives in one week – over 11,000 meters of climbing in just 387 kms – then the Trophee de l’Oisans is the perfect choice!

-This is followed by the second sportive, the Prix des Rousses, a short, at 40kms, but intensive effort starting at the bottom of the Alpe d’Huez and finishing at the top of Vaujnay ski station on the Wednesday.
+This is followed by the second sportive, the Prix des Rousses.
+At 40km it is a short, but intensive, effort starting at the bottom of the Alpe d’Huez and finishing at the top of Vaujnay ski station on the Wednesday.

 Ten days on the top of the Alpe in the summer: this is a bike rider’s paradise!
 If this has whetted your appetite then look no further – book now!

 Prices are based on two sharing a room.
 We do have triple and quad rooms available on request – please ask for prices.
 Single rooms cost an additional £135, subject to availability.